rben-dev/lightweight-crypto-lib/README.md

     ./check_all_ciphers

-The main binary takes options that restrict the execution to test vectors or performance benchmark only, to some implemenations only.
+The main binary takes options that restrict the execution to test vectors or performance benchmark only, or to some implemenations only.
 The number of samples used for benchmark can also be tuned here.
 The default is to use bash colors for a better readability, but one can turn this off (e.g. for logging the results in a file).